mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/index.md

 var users = dbConnection.Query<User>(builder.Sql, builder.Parameters);
 ```

-To learn more about the builder, see the [Builder](docs/builders/builder.md) section.
+See the [Builder](docs/builders/builder.md) section for more information.

 ### Create SQL query with the `Fluent Builder`